 What was D-Day?

-D-Day was the common term for the Allied invasion of northern France on June 6th, 1944.
+D-Day was the common term for the Allied landings in northern France on June 6th, 1944.
 Nazi Germany had occupied France for four long years.
 In the early morning hours American, British, and Canadian soldiers began landing on a 75-kilometre stretch of beach in the French region of Normandy.
 Allied troops took heavy casualties but succeeded in the face of strong German defences.
 Their sacrifices achieved a crucial milestone on the path to Nazi Germany’s defeat.

 What does D-Day mean?